Understanding MTHFR and 23andMe Testing

 • Cardiovascular problems

-Thereโ€™s still no solid scientific evidence to prove this, however, as research is still in its infancy.
+However, there is still no solid scientific evidence to prove this, as research is still in its infancy.

-What to Consider About MTHFR
+What to Consider About MTHFR?

-• Limited Clinical Significance โ€“ While many sources claim MTHFR variants cause various health problems, the scientific community largely disagrees when it comes to the most common variants
+Testing for MTHFR variants has little clinical significance.
+While many sources claim MTHFR variants cause various health problems, the scientific community largely disagrees regarding the most common variants.

-• Rare Exceptions โ€“ There are extremely rare MTHFR variants that cause a condition called homocystinuria, but these are very different from the commonly tested ones and far less frequent
+There are extremely rare MTHFR variants that cause a condition called homocystinuria, but these are very different from the commonly tested ones and far less frequent.

 Should You Get Tested?